Will-Tauferner/Cybersecurity-Homelab/README.md

 We will update who the specified IP address which is your reverse_proxy (172.17.0.4)which will be the default server.

-Along editing the attack server which Forwards requests to the specified backend server using HTTPS.
+Along with editing the attack server which Forwards requests to the specified backend server using HTTPS.

 ![image](https://github.com/Will-Tauferner/Cybersecurity-Homelab/assets/112906919/21ef9f91-aaf1-4426-83aa-bede04771e04)

+#Refresh Nginx configuration

+Anytime a change is made to a configuration file on nginx we must do a soft reset using the reload command.

+nginx -s reload